FHD Mayflower Awards

 - Entries must follow National History Day Rule Book guidelines (pp. 14–19, 20–22, 28–29).

-- The topic must adhere to the 2017–18 NHD theme, "Conflict and Compromise in History."
+- The topic must adhere to the 2018–19 NHD theme, "Triumph and Tragedy in History."

 - The topic must relate to a person, event, or idea that lived or occurred in the 16th, 17th, or early 18th century in Western Europe or North America.
 It also must focus on the impact of that person, event, or idea on the development of the United States as a nation today with a unique heritage of liberty and law.